Calchiwo/rocjettech/README.md

 **Offline games**: Fun, accessible experiences that don’t need constant internet

-**AI solutions**: Exploring new ways to bring intelligence and automation to everyday problems
+**AI/ML solutions**: Exploring new ways to bring intelligence and automation to everyday problems

 Every product, every line of code, is handcrafted by me — from scratch, without shortcuts.